 Grandma’s Cozy Farmhouse in Pinehurst, Idaho, is All You Need for an Ideal Airbnb Stay

 Airbnbs are still a fairly new territory for us.
 Sticking mostly to budget accommodations, this type of lodging is slightly above what we prefer to spend for a roof over our heads.
-Lately, however, we’ve been gravitating to slow travel.
+Lately, however, we’ve been gravitating toward slow travel.
 I guess all travelers eventually reach that point when spending more time in one place feels just right.

 With this newly-rediscovered way of traveling came a slightly surprising urge for staying at unique Airbnb rather than hotels.
 Under the word “unique”, I really mean peculiar places.
 From a modern flat in downtown Los Angeles to a camper van on the outskirts of Joshua Tree National Park, an Airbnb stay can be an adventure on its own.

 In the small town of Pinehurst, Idaho, such a memorable experience awaited us at Grandma’s Cozy Farmhouse.
 Decorated just like your grandma’s house, this Airbnb takes you back in time and reminds you of your own childhood.
-And even though I never met Gloria, a grandma behind this cozy farmhouse, in person, she evoked pleasant memories of my own granny.
+And even though I never met Gloria, the grandma behind this cozy farmhouse, in person, she evoked pleasant memories of my own granny.